dlang-community/awesome-d/README.md

 ## Image Processing

+* [ArmageddonEngine](https://github.com/CyberShadow/ae/tree/master/utils/graphics) - Vladimir Panteleev's ae library has a package for image processing in functional style, which is described in the article [Functional Image Processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/).
 * [Blogsort](https://bitbucket.org/infognition/bsort/) -  A simple Windows app for viewing photos and preparing them for a blog.

 ## Logging